The Most Unique Things to Do in Geneva, Switzerland

 Eat Me

 Our dishes consisted of food inspired from all corners of the globe, and the flavours were incredible in all of them.
 We tried beef tartare, roasted cauliflower, grilled entrecôte, gyozas, shrimp lollipops, and tataki.
-The cocktails are just as unique as the food, and there are recommendations in the menu as to what part of the meal you should order each cocktail at.
+The cocktails are just as unique as the food, and there are recommendations in the menu regarding what part of the meal you should order each cocktail at.
 Overall, we had a fantastic night at Eat Me, and it’s the perfect restaurant in Geneva to visit if you want to taste a variety of global dishes in one place.

 Luigia